New Patients (918) 262-4731

 Are porcelain veneers permanent?

-Yes and no. Veneers permanently adhere to the front of your natural teeth.
-However, they aren’t necessarily permanent in nature.
-You will eventually need to replace them with new veneers, but they can last for decades as long as you properly maintain them.
+You will eventually need to replace them with new veneers.
+But they can last for decades as long as you properly maintain them!
 Some patients may never need to replace them at all.

 Do porcelain veneers ruin your teeth?

 Veneers do not hurt or ruin your real teeth.
 The material that a dentist uses to bond them to your teeth is not harmful to your natural teeth.
 Porcelain veneers do not consist of enamel like real teeth.
 Meaning that they will not stain as your natural teeth would.
-They are also tough, making them more resistant to damage than your natural teeth.
-All that goes to say that, no, veneers do not ruin your real teeth!
-They actually have an advantage over natural teeth in terms of resistance to damage or staining.

 What are the disadvantages of porcelain veneers?